 Rice is a staple in our household.
 I mean, it’s a staple in many people’s households, in almost every culture right?

 From poke bowls in Hawaii, to black beans and rice in Hispanic cultures, red beans and rice for black culture, Asian culture has all types of different rice dishes, and of course, risotto in Italy, rice is basically the world’s staple food.

 Lemon Parmesan Risotto is my side dish love.
 It’s like the roasted potatoes of fancy side dishes.
 Fish?
 Beef?
 Chicken?
 Pork?
 This goes with them all.

 And it’s really easy to make.
 Really!
 I mean, risotto is a labor of love, but it is NOT hard to do.

 You’re basically stirring rice in a pan and pouring in some good chicken stock or broth over and over til…you’re all out of chicken stock and it’s been about 25 minutes and the rice is fully cooked.

 Really, that’s it.
 Told you it’s so easy.
 Simple, really.
 Don’t be scared y’all, risotto is a piece of cake.

-I really like to serve this with salmon en papillote (which is just salmon baked in parchment paper) or a nice pan seared steak, just because whenever anyone thinks ‘risotto’ they think ‘big fancy dinner’.
+I really like to serve this with salmon en papillote (which is just salmon baked in parchment paper, super easy) or a nice pan seared steak, just because whenever anyone thinks ‘risotto’ they think ‘big fancy dinner’.

 Lemon Parmesan Risotto creamy and comforting and oh, so delicious.
 Even if this is the first time you’re trying your hand at risotto, trust me, it’s not as hard as Gordon Ramsay makes it seem on Hell’s Kitchen, promise.